 Description: The recipient of the e-mail (contents of the TO field).
 You can specify the e-mail address, or the name and the e-mail address.
 Set the to() option multiple times to send the e-mail to multiple recipients.
-For example:

-'''

-to("admin@example.com")

-'''

-'''

-to("Admin" "admin@example.com")

-'''

-'''

-to("Admin" "admin@example.com")
+For example: to("admin@example.com") or to("Admin" "admin@example.com") or to("Admin" "admin@example.com") to("Admin" "admin@example.com")

-to("Admin2" "admin2@example.com")

-'''

-7.12.
+7.20.
 Storing messages in an SQL database